Envek/rubyworld-keep-it-ruby/slides.md

 <div class="absolute bottom-64px right-128px rotate-350 text-5xl">🏯</div>

 <!--
 Evil Martians is also in Japan!
-We have an office in Edobori, Osaka!
-The Japanese office is also growing, we are soon going to have our sixth member join us.
+We have an office in Osaka!
 Be sure to contact us if you happen to visit Osaka and are interested in Mars!
 Unfortunately, we do not yet have an office in Shimane, but maybe some day.
 -->

 ---